oliverkub/CT2Histology-CycleGAN/README.md

 ## Usage

 Run each Jupyter notebook separately and add the required paths.
+Furthermore, read `run_tmux.sh` to get information on how to run `image_metrics.py`

 To use the final model (`latest_model_G_A.pth`), refer to the original CycleGAN repository documentation: [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

 ## Files

 - `data_preprocessing.ipynb`: Contains all steps used in this thesis to preprocess the data before training the Cycle-GAN model.
 - `latest_net_G_A.pth`: Includes the final model of this thesis.
 To use this, refer to the original repository: [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 - `evaluation.ipynb`: Highlights all functions used to create the plots for evaluation.
+- `image_metrics.py`: Calculates the image metrics between CT and histology images and stores them.
+- `run_tmux.sh`: Runs `image_metrics.py` in a tmux session for the whole folder.